ayoubouhensous/POO-LAB1-OUHEN/README.md

-# TP1 : Les tableaux et les chaines de caractères
+# TP1 : Arrays and strings

 This repository contains four Java exercises that focus on different programming concepts.
 The first exercise is about managing student grades, the second deals with conjugating first-group French verbs, the third focuses on string manipulation, and the last counts the occurrences of letters in a string.
 Each exercise includes code snippets and explanations to help you understand how the tasks are performed.